 - In Panama, look for the red-legged honeycreeper; this songbird was likely introduced in Cuba, but has since been found in southern Mexico, Peru, and Bolivia.

-- In Honduras, walk through a mixed forest of native oak and pine for opportunities to encounter Yucatan vireos, brown-crested flycatchers, and Caribbean specialities such as white-crowned pigeons, gray hawks, and roadside hawks.
+- In Honduras, walk through a mixed forest of native oak and pine for opportunities to encounter Yucatan vireos, brown-crested flycatchers, and Caribbean specialties such as white-crowned pigeons, gray hawks, and roadside hawks.

 - In Belize, you may see an anhinga which in the Brazilian Tupi language, means snake bird.
 Anhingas often swim with only their neck above the water, often appearing as a snake, ready to strike.